-The newborn baby will start recognizing the voice of their mothers even before birth.
-A mother can speak with their child when still in the womb.
-It happens during 7-8 months of pregnancy.
+Newborn babies begin recognizing their mother’s voice even before birth.
+A mother can speak to her child while still in the womb, and this communication occurs during the seventh and eighth months of pregnancy.

 When does a baby recognize their names?

-This happens during language development between 10 and 18 months of age.
-At this age, word count aids in assessing and understanding expressive skills and their ability to make ideas.
+Language development occurs between 10 and 18 months of age, during which the word count helps assess and understand expressive skills and the ability to communicate ideas effectively.

-Language development in infant is divided into three:
+Infant language development is divided into three stages:

-At about three months, the baby starts vocalizing anytime they hear an adult speak.
+Pre-speech begins from 0 to 10 months.
+At around three months, the baby starts vocalizing when they hear an adult speak.
 You will find them most of the time keenly listening to what an adult is saying and then mimicking them.

 At around six months, the baby starts babbling and soon begins to imitate conversations.
-You will hear them vocalize terms such as (mama) and (dada) which their parents interpret as actual words.
-This motivates them to keep on learning.
+They will vocalize terms such as “mama” and “dada,” which their parents interpret as actual words, motivating them to keep learning.

-At this stage, the baby begins to combine words after pronouncing their first words.
-They start combining words such as “mommy cup” when referring to being given the cup by the mother.
+This is the period between 18 and 24 months.
+After pronouncing their first words, the baby starts to combine words, such as “mommy cup,” when referring to being given a cup by their mother.
 For example, an infant may point to a “mommy’s spoon” instead of saying “spoon.”

-At this stage, a stranger can understand 50% of what the infant is trying to speak out.
+During this stage, a stranger can understand 50% of what the infant is trying to communicate.

 Can a newborn feel love?